awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-creating-import-job.md

 + `Failed` \- The job has stopped due to an error\.
 + `Expired` \- You created a job, but did not start the job within 24\-48 hours\.
 All data associated with the job was deleted, and the job can't be started\.

-### Uploading the \.csv file<a name="cognito-user-pools-using-import-tool-cli-uploading-csv-file"></a>
+### Uploading the CSV file<a name="cognito-user-pools-using-import-tool-cli-uploading-csv-file"></a>

-Use the following `curl` command to upload the \.csv file containing your user data to the presigned URL that you obtained from the response of the `create-user-import-job` command\.
+Use the following `curl` command to upload the CSV file containing your user data to the presigned URL that you obtained from the response of the `create-user-import-job` command\.

 ```
 curl -v -T "PATH_TO_CSV_FILE" -H "x-amz-server-side-encryption:aws:kms" "PRE_SIGNED_URL"